Hanfeng23333/Rust-Vulkan-Video-Player/README.md

 ## Abilities
 - Using Vulkan for video playback
-- achieve synchronization between video and audio streams
+- Achieving synchronization between video and audio streams

 **Under Construction...**